superflows-dev/react-commentview/README.md

 Possible usage of this component includes but is not limited to the following use-cases:
 - Development of a chat / group chat / messenger module
 - Development of a web based forum module
-- Developement of a social network
+- Development of a social network
 - Development of a topic-based commenting / discussion module
 - Development of a user reviews module
 - Development of a user feedback module